-This berry compote is incredible versatile and pairs perfectly with cheesecake, waffles, ice cream, and more.
+This berry sauce (compote) is incredibly versatile and pairs perfectly with cheesecake, waffles, ice cream, and more.
 You won’t believe how easy it is to make!

 Since fresh berries are hard to find around here, I usually rely on frozen berries to make jams and compotes.
-And fortunately, both frozen and fresh berries work incredibly well for making compotes!
+If you have an abundance of fresh berries, check out my post on how to freeze fresh berries!
+Fortunately, both frozen and fresh berries work incredibly well for making compotes!
 All it takes is cooking berries and sugar in a saucepan -although I like to add a few other ingredients to enhance the flavor.

 - In a medium-sized saucepan over medium heat, place berries, 2 tablespoons sugar, lemon juice, and zest.
 Cook for about 5 minutes, mixing occasionally until the liquid thickens.
 At any point, you can add water if the sauce it too thick, or more sugar to make it sweeter.